-sexual misconduct.
-Rape victims were allowed to demand that their alleged assailants be tested for HIV, the virus that is generally believed to cause AIDS.
-A federal judge could order such a procedure after determining that risk to the victim existed.
+federal judge could order such a procedure after determining that risk to the victim existed.

 As in the original Act, VAWA 2000 created new stalking offenses, changing the law to create penalties for a person who travels in interstate or foreign commerce with the intent to kill, injure, harass, or intimidate a spouse or intimate partner, and who in the course of such travel commits or attempts to commit a crime of violence against the spouse or intimate partner.
 It also created penalties for a person who causes a spouse or intimate partner to travel in interstate or foreign commerce by force or coercion and in the course of such travel commits or attempts to commit a crime of violence against the spouse or intimate partner.
 The bill added the intimate partners of the victim as people covered under the interstate stalking statute, and made it a crime to use the mail or any facility of interstate or foreign commerce to engage in a course of conduct that would place a person in reasonable fear of harm to themselves or their immediate family or intimate partner.
-Additionally, VAWA 2000 created penalties for any person who travels in interstate or foreign commerce with the intent of violating a protection order or causes a person to travel in interstate or foreign commerce with the intent of violating a protection order or causes a person to travel in interstate or foreign commerce with the intent of violating a protection order or causes a protection order.5
+Additionally, VAWA 2000 created penalties for any person who travels in interstate or foreign commerce with the intent of violating a protection order or causes a person to travel in interstate or foreign commerce by force or coercion and violates a protection order.

 Debate over Gender Inclusiveness.
 Although the programs in the original VAWA law tended to be popular among criminal justice practitioners, and VAWA 2000 passed with almost unanimous support in Congress, VAWA did have its critics.
 Most of the criticisms of VAWA and VAWA 2000 came from those who felt that violence was a problem of both men and women, and that both men and women were victims of domestic violence.
-They argued that the programs in VAWA only addressed the needs of women victims.6 Opponents of the law also felt that the legislation was paternalistic; it implied that women needed special protections.7 Proponents of VAWA argued that the language of the law was gender-neutral and that programs could address the needs of men as well as women.8
+They argued that the programs in VAWA only addressed the needs of women victims.
+Opponents of the law also felt that the legislation was paternalistic; it implied that women needed special protections.
+Proponents of VAWA argued that the language of the law was gender-neutral and that programs could address the needs of men as well as women.

-Civil Rights and Supreme Court Ruling.9 Under Title IV, subtitle C - "Civil Rights for Women," of the 1994 Act, language was included that would have permitted private damage suits in federal court by victims of "gender motivated violence."
-This provision was struck down (5-4) on May 15, 2000, by the Supreme
+Civil Rights and Supreme Court Ruling.
+Under Title IV, Subtitle C - "Civil Rights for Women," of the 1994 Act, language was included that would have permitted private damage suits in federal court by victims of "gender motivated violence."
+This provision was struck down (5-4) on May 15, 2000, by the Supreme Court in United States v.
+Morrison as unconstitutional under the Commerce Clause